Morph23/AIAssessmentTool/README.md

+ai-assessment-customization-guide
-# AI Assessment Customization Guide
+# AI Assessment Customization Guide (Next.js)

 ## Overview
-The AI Assessment Customization Guide is a web application designed to provide educators and administrators with resources and tools for customizing AI assessments in educational settings.
-This project aims to streamline the process of adapting AI assessments to meet the unique needs of different schools and students.
+This project has been migrated from Create React App to **Next.js** for full compatibility with Node.js 20+ and static export for GitHub Pages deployment.

 ## Features
 - User-friendly interface for navigating AI assessment resources.